hailelagi/hailelagi.com/content/writing/stitch-fs.md

 A quick glance at [flubber a FUSE fs on object storage](https://github.com/hailelagi/flubber):
 <script async id="asciicast-569727" src="https://asciinema.org/a/569727.js"></script>

-## Physical Layer
+## physical layer
 At the bottom, there must exist some _physical media_ which will hold data we conveniently call a 'block'.
 It could be an HDD, SSD, [tape](https://aws.amazon.com/storagegateway/vtl/) or something else, [what interface does this physical media present?](https://pages.cs.wisc.edu/~remzi/OSTEP/file-devices.pdf) It's exposed over many _protocols_.

 ![simplified sketch of file system layering](/sketch_fs.svg)

 <p class="subtext" style="font-size: 0.8em; color: #666;"> An important theme here is the _compositional_ almost recursive nature of storage interfaces, this comes up again and again and again. :) </p>

-A hard disk drive exposes a "flat" address space to read or write, the smallest atomic unit is a sector (e.g 512-byte block) and flash based solid state drives expose a unit called a "page" to which we can issue read or write "commands" [†1] above which are the intricacies of [_drivers_](https://lwn.net/Kernel/LDD3/) (or if you're lucky EC2's generic NVMe interface or a protocol like NVMe express) and then many generic block interfaces, there are quite a few layers to experiment with, what we need is a block device abstraction, but which one? a few options:
+A hard disk drive exposes a "flat" address space to read or write, the smallest atomic unit is a sector (e.g 512-byte block) and flash based solid state drives expose a unit called a "page" to which we can issue read or write "commands" [†1] above which are the intricacies of [_drivers_](https://lwn.net/Kernel/LDD3/) (or if you're lucky EC2's generic NVMe interface or a protocol like NVMe express) and then many generic block interfaces, there are quite a few layers to experiment with, what we need is a block device abstraction, but which one?

 1. [the linux kernel block interface](https://linux-kernel-labs.github.io/refs/heads/master/labs/block_device_drivers.html#overview)
 2. [ublk](https://spdk.io/doc/ublk.html)
 3. [libvirt](https://libvirt.org/storage.html)
 4. [fuse](https://www.kernel.org/doc/html/v6.3/filesystems/fuse.html)
 5. [k8's container storage interface](https://github.com/container-storage-interface/spec/blob/master/spec.md)

+(among others)

 {{% callout %}}
 All problems in computer science can be solved by another level of indirection, except of course for the problem of too many indirections.
 {{% /callout %}}

 As it turns out a filesystem is historically an _internal_ sub-component of the operating system! in kernel/priviledged space.
 However there's all these interesting _usecases_ for writing all sorts of different _kinds of filesystems_ which make different _design decisions_ at different layers, wouldn't it be nice to not brick yourself mounting some random filesystem I made?
-How about an _EC2 instance_? or a [docker container?](https://docs.docker.com/engine/storage/) today where workloads run above [hypervisors](https://pages.cs.wisc.edu/~remzi/OSTEP/vmm-intro.pdf) how does that change the interface?
+How about an _EC2 instance_? or a [docker container?](https://docs.docker.com/engine/storage/) today where workloads often run above [hypervisors](https://pages.cs.wisc.edu/~remzi/OSTEP/vmm-intro.pdf) how does that change the interface?

 What is a filesystem _really?_ to linux at least it's [the universe and everything else](https://en.wikipedia.org/wiki/Everything_is_a_file), in general it's a way of **organising** data and metadata for **access.**